taivlam/aur-mpr-packages/MPR/electronmail-bin/README.md

 However, as of February 2024, Proton Tech [officially](https://proton.me/support/mail-desktop-app) has its own native Proton Mail desktop client in beta for Windows and macOS.

-Allegedly, Linux support will eventually be release, first via early access and then publicly available.

-However, here's my opinion: at the rate at which Proton Tech's software engineering moves, I'll still keep using ElectronMail until the official Proton Mail desktop client for Linux is released for both APT-based distros and Pacman-based Linux distros (likely through the AUR, similarly to Proton VPN).
+At the rate at which Proton Tech's software engineering moves, I'll still use ElectronMail, at least until the official Proton Mail desktop client for Linux is released for APT-based distros via a method that is capable of automatic updates (more so than the "fancy" way to update via the MPR).

 I will keep track of progress on Proton Mail's desktop client for Linux.